Gray Jay

 Gray Jay, Vancouver Island, BCGray jays are gregarious and are often found in family groups.
 They can be very bold and will beg from campers, follow hikers, and go inside cabins to steal food.
 These jays forage from perches and fly from tree to tree, scanning for food.

 They cache food during the summer and fall, using sticky saliva to paste it in bark crevices and other hidden spots above the height of the eventual snowpack.
 The Gray jays eat this stored food during the winter when other food sources are scarce.
-It may be this food storage behavior that allows the Gray jay to survive, on the mountain tops of Vancouver Island, throughout the winter.
+It may be this food storage behaviour that allows the Gray jay to survive, on the mountain tops of Vancouver Island, throughout the winter.

 A message from Bud